 Weekly supervision for this post will be provided by a clinical psychologist within the team.
-We have good links with the University of East Anglia (UEA) Clinical Psychology Doctorate Programme, with previous post holders having been accepted onto the clinical doctorate, and we regularly have Trainee Clinical Psychologists on placement.
+We have good links with the University of East Anglia (UEA) Clinical Psychology Doctorate Programme with previous post holders having been accepted onto the clinical doctorate and regularly have Trainee Clinical Psychologists on placement.

 Main duties of the job

-Within this role, the post holder will have the opportunity to help assess, formulate, and deliver a range of psychological interventions to young people and families across the CAMHS age range, including opportunities for delivering both group and family interventions.
-Working as part of the MDT, this role will involve collaborating with staff to offer psychologically informed care, develop psychological formulations, and support the wider team with routine outcome measures and reporting.
+Within this role the post holder will have the opportunity to help assess, formulate and deliver a range of psychological interventions to young people and families across the CAMHS age range, as well as opportunities for delivering both group and family interventions.
+Working as part of the MDT this role will involve working with staff to offer psychologically informed care, develop psychological formulations as well as supporting the wider team with undertaking routine outcome measures and reporting on these outcomes.

-Further responsibilities include conducting reviews alongside Clinical Psychologists, supporting the wider psychological therapies team, and monitoring clients on waiting lists.
-There will also be opportunities to participate in service evaluation.
+Further responsibilities of this post will be conducting reviews alongside Clinical Psychologists within the team, supporting the wider psychological therapies team and supporting with monitoring of clients on waiting lists.
+There will also be the opportunity to be involved in service evaluation.

 Person Specification